dev-alex-alex2006hw/vscode-theme-spacemacs/README.md

 Send a PR or open an issue

 ### I noticed some colors are off
-Feel free to report the issue to investigate, sadly most of the times it's due to wrong tokenization by vscode itself
+Feel free to report the issue to investigate

+If JS, try to install [vscode babel](https://github.com/dzannotti/vscode-babel) extension, if not sadly most of the times it's due to wrong tokenization by vscode itself

 ## Licence
 The code in this repo is distributed under MIT Licence